Posted on Leave a comment

 Let’s count down the opportunities for use of the title along with Dr. Kramer.
 There are those who receive appointment to the rank of general (brigadier and higher).
 Of course, during the Civil War that could mean in the regular army or as a general of volunteers.
 The President of the United States nominates a soldier to the rank of general.
 The Senate confirms nominations.

 Second, you have Brevet Generals, those receiving a sort of temporary promotion to the rank but no real promotion.
 These brevets were often handed out based upon some noteworthy battle achievement most often made by a colonel or maybe even lieutenant colonel.
-You weren’t going to be made a brevet general from the rank of sergeant.
+A private or corporal would not be made a brevet general from the rank of sergeant.
 Brevets to lower officer positions were also possible during the war.

 The third opportunity for using the rank of general is from State Troops.
-These were most often militia groups and the appointment was made by the state governor.
+State Troops were most often militia groups and their appointment was made by the state governor.

 Finally, you have those men who were just called general.
 They may have received the nickname for being a local leader, maybe it was sarcastic, or perhaps they gave themselves the moniker and it stuck for whatever reason.
 Needless to say, these men were not generals in the way Kramer is using the term.